'Eat, snog or avoid? – What to do about food allergy' Talk with the Young Scientist Competition Final

 Young Scientist Competition Results & Awards

 Who should attend?
-As a two-part event, this will be of particular interest to students who will be able to see the Young Scientist Competition finalists' food-related projects as well as hear about an intriguing topic on Food Allergy in the first IFST Student Talk.
+As a two-part event, this will be of particular interest to students who will be able to see the Young Scientist Competition finalists' food-related projects as well as hear about an intriguing topic on Food Allergy.
 This is also open to all as it is a topical issue which poses a number of challenges, both to consumers and the food sector.

 Cost: This is a free event for students (with a valid Student ID card) and £10 for non-students.